-The EULALIA Project aims to improve and integrate the learning methodologies of the university language centres of 4 countries.
+The EULALIA Project aimed to improve and integrate the learning methodologies of the university language centres of 4 countries.

 Funding: Erasmus+ Key Action 2